 What is a Defensive Midfielder (CDM) in Soccer?
-Best Defensive Midfielders Guide
+5 Best Defensive Midfielders Ever

 The defensive midfielder is the unsung hero of the soccer pitch.
-Or, you could say it’s like a spider at the center of a web.
+Or, with respect to cdm soccer, you could say it’s like a spider stationed at the center of a web.
+The CDM has become one of the most valuable soccer positions in recent years, and doesn’t look like that’s going away.

-Their vision and positional awareness can shut down opposing attacks before they even get going.
+In the game of soccer, their vision and positional awareness are key providing defensive solidity, capable of shutting down wide midfielders and opposing attacks before they can even materialize.
 It takes an incredible amount of skill and dedication to be good at this position, but when done well it can be a joy to watch.

 In this article, we’ll look at what it takes to be successful as a defensive midfielder.
 From their tactical responsibilities on the field to how their mindset affects their play, we’ll explore the depth of what it means to be a defensive midfielder.
 We will also examine some of the best defensive midfielders in history and see what lessons we can learn from them.

-For anyone looking to master this position or understand more about why it is so important, this article will provide all the information you need.
+For anyone aspiring to master the CDM position in soccer or understand more about its importance, this article will provide all the necessary insights.
 So let’s begin by diving in and learning more about what makes great defensive midfielders so special.

 What Is A Defensive Midfielder or DM?